 The planning of internal audits must be part of your QM system and referenced, for example, in the QM manual or in a standard operating procedure for internal audits.

-The topics in the specific audit plan are derived from the long-term planning and the output of the last audits: During internal audits, you should always check whether the complaints from previous audits have been implemented.
+The topics in the specific audit plan are derived from the long-term planning and the results of the last audits: During internal audits, you should always check whether the complaints from previous audits have been implemented.

-Regarding the CAPA (Corrective and Preventive Actions) process, you should also check whether errors have been corrected and lessons have been learned.
+Regarding the CAPA (corrective and preventive actions) process, you should also check whether errors have been corrected and lessons have been learned.
 In other words, whether not only corrections but also corrective actions have been taken.
 Include this in your planning.

 Preparation is about preparing for a specific internal audit.
 The activities include: